 Benefits of Coffee Enemas

 - Coffee enemas increase the detoxification function of the liver by 600%, and increases small intestine detoxification by 700%.
-As part of integrative medicine adelaide.

 - Promotes bile acid production for increased toxin excretion.

 - Components of coffee (theophylline and theobromine) dilate blood vessels reducing gut inflammation.

 - Palmitic acid in coffee increases glutathione S-transferase, which increases glutathione, the body’s most powerful and important antioxidant.